sasgithub/Data_Analytics_cs/case-study/images/image_notes/Avg_Hourly_Rides_vs_Temp.md

 These trends can inform operational decisions and user engagement strategies, particularly around marketing and bike redistribution efforts during seasonal changes.

-Below is the the SQL command used to gather data for this chart.
+Below is the gnuplot command used to generate the chart.

 ```gnuplot
 set title "Average Hourly Rides vs. Temperature (2°C Bins)"